google/WebFundamentals/src/content/en/updates/2018/03/webauthn-credential-management.md

 <div class="clearfix"></div>

-## TL;DR
+### TL;DR {: .hide-from-toc }
 [WebAuthn](https://www.w3.org/TR/webauthn/) helps increase security by bringing public-key credential based authentication to the Web, and is soon to be supported in Chrome, Firefox and Edge ([with the updated spec](https://docs.microsoft.com/en-us/microsoft-edge/dev-guide/device/web-authentication#differences-between-microsoft-edge-and-the-spec)).
-But this may break websites using [the Credential Management API](https://www.w3.org/TR/credential-management-1/) on Firefox and Edge.
+But this may break websites on Firefox and Edge if you are using [the Credential Management API](https://www.w3.org/TR/credential-management-1/) to access password-based and/or federated credentials.

 ### If you are currently doing this for feature detection: